 Growth of EBITA corrected for the impact of acquisitions, divestments and foreign exchange effects from translating EBITA in foreign currencies.
 The correction for divestments is determined by adjusting 'EBITA growth' for the EBITA of the previous year period for which the divested company was no longer part of the consolidation in the current year.
-The correction for acquisitions is determined by adjusting 'EBITA growth' for the EBITA of the current year period for which the acquired company was not yet part of the consolidation in the previous year.
+The correction for acquisitions is determined by adjusting 'EBITA growth' for the EBITA growth' for the EBITA of the EBITA of the correction for acquisitions is determined by adjusting 'EBITA growth' for the EBITA growth current year period for which the acquired company was not yet part of the consolidation in the previous year.
 This is used as a measure to improve insight in and comparability of our EBITA development which can potentially be hindered by the effects of acquisitions, divestments and foreign exchange effects.